SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-with-plugin.md

 The following list shows the fields and what they are responsible for:

 - `isPackage`: Indicates if the application is a package.
 In case of a widget that is added using Module Federation, set the value to `true`.
-- `package`: The type of package (for example, `plugin`.)
+- `package`: The type of package (for example, `plugin`).
-- `exports`: This field is important because it defines the Angular modules that will be made available by the widget-plugin for the shell application (also see the *README.md* file):
+- `exports`: Important field.
+Defines the Angular modules that will be made available by the widget-plugin for the shell application (see also the *README.md* file):
   - `name`: The name of the exported module (that is, "Example widget plugin").
   - `module`: The name of the Angular module class (that is, "WidgetPluginModule").
   - `path`: The path to the TypeScript file with the module.
 Since the file is nested, use the following path: <kbd>./widget/widget-plugin.module.ts</kbd>.
   - `description`: A brief description of what the module does.

->**Info:** When creating plugins, keep in mind that custom modules are the backbone of this approach.
-The exported module is treated as the entry point that will link the plugin with the application (referred to as the shell).
-You can create several modules and then export them.
-Such modules should contain ready-made functionality.
+>**Info:** When creating plugins, the custom modules are the backbone of this approach.
+The exported module is treated as the entry point that links the plugin with the application, which is referred to as the shell.
+You can create and export several modules, which have to contain ready-made functionality.
 >
->Furthermore, they behave like lazy loading modules.
+>Furthermore, these modules behave like lazy loading modules.
 They are not loaded upfront as one big package, but instead like a collection of smaller packages loaded on demand.
-Each module can use the HOOK concept to extend it with additional features, see [Extend an existing application and use hooks](#extend-an-existing-application).
-For example, a plugin can add another entry to the navigation menu by using HOOK_NAVIGATOR_NODES as described in [Hooking a navigator node](#3-hooking-a-navigator-node).
+You can extend each module with additional features through the HOOK concept, see [Extend an existing application and use hooks](#extend-an-existing-application) for more information.
+For example, a plugin can add another entry to the navigation menu using HOOK_NAVIGATOR_NODES, see [Hooking a navigator node](#3-hooking-a-navigator-node) for more information.

-In addition, there is also a difference in how to start the local development server, see the following step for more information on the server's role.
+There is also a difference in how to start the local development server, see the following step for more information on the server's role.

 ### 3. Local server, debugging and deployment